GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ALBANY ROMAN CATHOLIC DIOCESAN - ARCHIVES OFFICE
+ALBANY ROMAN CATHOLIC DIOCESAN - ARCHIVES OFFICE [ 3/1/2017]

-(518-453-6633) [Archivist of the Roman Catholic Diocese of Albany, 40 No. Main Ave., Albany, NY 12203] Hours: M-F 9-4.
+(518-453-6669) [Roman Catholic Diocese of Albany, Sister Mary Doehla, Archivist, 40 North Main Ave., Albany, NY 12203]

 Holdings: Records of the baptisms at Brady Hospital, which opened 1915 and closed 1966.
 82,000 births occurred there, but not everyone was baptized there.
 The present diocesan offices (about 300 employees) and the archives are in that old Albany building.
 The archives also has lists of orphans in all closed Catholic orphanages in the cities of Albany, Troy and Rensselaer.
 They also have deeds to church properties and lists of priests and other officials.
+Local parishes, not the archives, have the baptism and marriage records performed by them.
+When a parish closes, the records usually go to another nearby parish.

 Fees: none

-Website for the Archivist: none
+Webpage for the Archivist: http://www.rcda.org/Offices/archives/index.html

-Website for the Diocese: http://www.rcda.org/parish.htm
+Website for the Diocese: http://www.rcda.org/offices.html

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ALBANY ROMAN CATHOLIC DIOCESAN CEMETERY OFFICE
+ALBANY ROMAN CATHOLIC DIOCESAN - MENANDS CEMETERY OFFICE [revised 26 Jan 2012]

 (518-463-0134) [Albany Diocesan Cemetery Office, 48 Cemetery Avenue, Menands, NY 12204] Hours of Office: M-F 8:30-4, Sat 8:30-12.
+Closed on certain church and civil holidays.
 Hours of Gates: 7:30 a.m. - 8 p.m.
 This office is located at St. Agnes Cemetery in Menands.

 The Albany Roman Catholic Diocese services 14 counties in upstate New York.
-The cemeteries in those counties are either managed by this cemetery office (12 cemeteries in 3 counties) or by the local parish (87 cemeteries).
+The cemeteries in those counties are either managed by this cemetery office (15 cemeteries in 3 counties) or by the local parish (87 cemeteries).
 In the following list of counties, the number in parentheses is the number of parish run cemeteries in each: Albany (7), Columbia (8), Delaware (4), Fulton (4), Greene (4), Herkimer (7), Montgomery (11), Otsego (4), Rensselaer (9), Saratoga (9), Schenectady (4), Schoharie (1), Warren (5), and Washington (10).
 Information about who to contact for a particular Catholic cemetery in any of these counties can be obtained from the Albany Diocesan Cemetery Office.
 All parish run Catholic cemeteries should have lot cards and interment cards located either at the cemetery or at the parish.

 ALBANY COUNTY